 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This pizza would be approved for all phases of the South Beach Diet, and most other low-carb diet plans.
+This Low-Carb Zucchini Crust Vegetarian Pizza Margherita would be great for low-carb diets and approved for all phases of the South Beach Diet.
 It does contain some nutrient-dense foods like tomatoes and almonds, but the crust is relatively high in fat, so use portion control if you care about that.

 Find More Recipes Like This One:

-, you can use the Yum button on my site to save the recipe and see the nutritional information there.
+If you want nutritional information for a recipe, I recommend entering the recipe into this nutrition analyzer, which will calculate it for you.
+Or if you’re a member of Yummly, you can use the Yum button on my site to save the recipe and see the nutritional information there.